 To further prevent dilution, Tepper advocates for a frozen 12-ounce Collins glass.
 He suggests an ice spear, or two blocks, which should hit about 3 centimeters below the glass’ lip, for aesthetic reasons and so the ice doesn’t slide out and hit the imbiber’s nose or lips upon first sip.

-Pour the 3 brandies into a frozen Collins glass with ice, and stir for 5 seconds.
+Pour the Adrien Camut six-year-old calvados, St. George apple brandy and Laird’s bottled-in-bond straight apple brandy into a chilled Collins glass with ice and stir for 5 seconds.

 Garnish with a small Meyer lemon twist.